Sofia Flores

-Sofia Flores (born 20 December 2004) is a Mexican rhythmic gymnast, member of the national senior group.
+Sofia Flores (born 20 December 2004) is a retired Mexican rhythmic gymnast, she was a member of the national senior group.

 Career

 In 2022, Flores was included into the national senior group, debuting at the World Cup in Portimão, being 4th in the All-Around and winning two historical medals, the first in the circuit for the country: bronze with 5 hoops and gold with 3 ribbons and 2 balls.
 A week later, in Pesaro, they took 7th place in the All-Around and 5th in both event finals.
 In July she competed at the Pan American Championships in Rio de Janeiro, winning silver in the All-Around and with 5 hoops and gold with 3 ribbons and 2 balls.
 A month later she was in Cluj-Napoca with the group for the last World Cup of the year, ending 4th in the All-Around and with 5 hoops as well as 6th with 3 ribbons and 2 balls.
 In September Adirem represented Mexico along Dalia Alcocer, Nicole Cejudo, Adirem Tejeda and Kimberly Salazar at the World Championships in Sofia, taking 6th place in the All-Around, 6th with 5 hoops and 8th with 3 ribbons and 2 balls.